ArwaAlanqary/website_personal/content/project/Time series analysis/index.md

 ---
-title: Time series analysis using matrix estimation
+title: Time Series Analysis Using Matrix Estimation
 summary: An algorithm for forecasting and imputation of time series data.
 tags:
 - Time Series